Introduction

 • Encryption ensures that unauthorized users cannot access data stored on a disk.

-• A common encryption tool is LUKS (Linux Unified Key Setup), an industry-standard disk encryption.
+• A common encryption tool is LUKS (Linux Unified Key Setup), an industry-standard disk encryption, which is used for this purpose.

 Configuring Encrypted Partitions